cortoproject/ospl/README.md

 ```
 ./build.sh
 ```
 The build process will take a few minutes, depending on the internet connection.
-When the build has finished, you can use the `run.sh` script to run the tools.
-To run the osplmon tool, run (from the `ospl` repository root):
+After the build has finished you can invoke the examples.
+Try running shapes with:
 ```
-./run.sh osplmon
+corto run ospl/shapes Circle RED
 ```

 ## Building on non-Ubuntu systems